liyuan-rey/chatroomjs/README.md

 As a reference, requirejs has a article describ why they prefer AMD than CommonJS on web page:
  [http://www.requirejs.org/docs/whyamd.html](http://www.requirejs.org/docs/whyamd.html)

+It is more wisely that use appropriate patten in different environment, use AMD in current web browser, follow CommonJS in NodeJS, and migrate to ES2015 if any possible.

 CommonJS - [http://wiki.commonjs.org/wiki/CommonJS](http://wiki.commonjs.org/wiki/CommonJS)

 AMD - [https://github.com/amdjs/amdjs-api/](https://github.com/amdjs/amdjs-api/)